The MRes programme features three taught modules, followed by a 20,000-word thesis.

-Its aim is to ensure that, at the end of the programme, you are able to:
+The course aims to ensure that, at the end of the programme, you are able to:

-Deploy relevant methodologies and theoretical discourses
+- Deploy relevant methodologies and theoretical discourses

-Elaborate critical positions and engage in debate on a broad range of texts and disciplinary fields
+- Elaborate critical positions and engage in debate on a broad range of texts and disciplinary fields

-Carry out independent research, even as a foundation for doctoral study
+- Carry out independent research, even as a foundation for doctoral study.

 The programme provides you with sophisticated theoretical frameworks and methodologies with which to approach issues of sexuality and gender in a range of texts (literary, visual, film, dramatic) and in socio-cultural contexts.
 It ensures a solid methodological foundation for your own exploration of sexuality and/ or gender in your chosen area.

 Theories, Issues and Methodologies of Sexuality and Gender